UBC-DSCI/introduction-to-datascience-python/source/intro.md

 > what the rest of the expression is.
 We could, of course,
 > put all of the code on one line of code, but splitting it across
 > multiple lines helps a lot with code readability.
-> Another case where Python lets you write an expression on multiple lines is when you are using a function
-> with many arguments; you can split each argument onto its own line (terminated with a comma `,`).
-The trailing
-> comma tells Python to keep reading on the next line.

 ### Formatting `altair` objects